Excustic/Optimeet/README.md

 ![image](https://github.com/Excustic/Optimeet/assets/47672175/fb846162-2f5f-4e84-ba1b-7a14ceeef295)

-Switching the coefficient of _e_ we finally get an expression which will give us coordinates that are calculated with more bias towards the central points, this will achieve a stable centroid that won't be compromised by outlier points.
+Switching the coefficient of _e_ we finally get an expression which will give us coordinates that are calculated with more bias towards the central points, this will achieve a stable centroid that outlier points won't compromise.

 ![image](https://github.com/Excustic/Optimeet/assets/47672175/a4ceaf3d-7d61-46ac-ac3c-5ae827f8c069)

-### Example of real world situation of the algorithm's application against a regular centroid
+### Example of a real-world situation of the algorithm's application against a regular centroid

-Suppose there are 4 people who live in the outskirts of london, and another person who lives far away from London in Birmingham.
+Suppose there are 4 people who live on the outskirts of London and another person who lives far away from London in Birmingham.

 If a simple centroid calculation were applied, the red dot would've been the suggested meeting spot for everyone which is situated somewhere at Watford - which honestly would waste everyone's time and isn't the best geographical place either.
 Using the weights method, we get a more reasonable spot marked by the green dot not too far from London's centre.
-An improvement to be sure, which also turns out to be more accessible for the person who lives in birmingham!
+An improvement to be sure, which also turns out to be more accessible for the person who lives in Birmingham!

-You can fact check me.
+You can fact-check me.

 ![WeightedCentroid](https://github.com/Excustic/Optimeet/assets/47672175/fd340f4c-3f23-4a5a-9559-ac9d3dd5c397)